Skip to Content

 Our research focuses on understanding the nature of plant speciation and diversification using a variety of approaches.
 We use molecular phylogenetics to test ideas of species relationships, taxonomy, biogeography, and character evolution.
 We also use morphological and molecular tools to understand different evolutionary processes affecting plant speciation, including hybridization and polyploidy (whole genome doubling) and plant mating systems.
 A recurrent theme of our research is to assess and understand the repeatability of evolution and its effects on morphological and genomic level traits.

-Associate Professor - School of Agriculture
+Associate Professor - School of Agriculture and Environment

 My research is principally focussed on understanding plant responses to environmental factors within the context of increased sustainability and quality in crop production.
 My key interest is focused on the role of sunlight, and ultraviolet (UV) radiation in particular.
 Whilst plant responses to UV are numerous, comparatively little is understood regarding the possible exploitation of such endpoints to drive quality within modern crop production.
 Our research encompasses fundamental plant science, and the application of that knowledge through commercialisation pathways.